Reverend Dwight Welch is our campus minister. Rev. Welch grew up in Miles City and is fulfilling his passion of serving in campus ministry in Montana.

 The Rev. Canon Gary Waddingham is a Billings native and the retired Rector of St. Luke’s Episcopal Church.
 He previously served in Wyoming and on the Cathedral staff in Atlanta, Georgia.
 He is the Bishop’s Canon for the eastern third of the Episcopal diocese of Montana, Diocesan Historian, President of Examining Chaplains, Deacon’s School teacher and treasurer of the Bishop Fox Co.
 He has five grown sons and sixteen grand children with the seventeenth due in December.
 Gary is an avid fisherman, a police chaplain, and a collector of ancient coins and seals.
 More bookshelves are the most useful gifts from his children.

-Judy works at MSUB as the Associated Students of MSUB Lawyer.
+Judy works at MSUB as the Associated Students of MSUB Lawyer and is a member of St. Luke's Episcopal Church.

 Board Partners and Emeritus (Voice but not vote)